 Securities trading always involves risk and risk-taking.
 As an equity investment may fall in value, there is no guarantee that an investor will get back all or even parts of the capital invested.
 In addition, it should be noted that the pricing of the Company's shares is dependent on factors that is outside of AQ's control, including the stock market expectations and development, and economic development in general.
 Investments in AQ shares should be preceded by a careful analysis of the company, its competitors and the business environment as well as general information about the industry.

 An investment in shares should never be seen as a quick way to generate revenue, but rather as an investment that is implemented in the long-term with capital that can be dispensed with.
 The price of the shares may be subject to fluctuations as a result of a changed perception on the capital market for the shares due to various circumstances and events such as changes in applicable laws and regulations affecting the Company's operations, or changes in the Company's results and business development, such as greater variation in revenue and earnings from year to year due to the tendency of the market.
 Stock markets may from time to time show significant fluctuations related to price and volume which need not be related to the Company's operations or prospects.
 In addition, the Company's results and prospects may from time to time be lower than the expectations of the capital markets, analysts or investors.
 One or more of these factors may result in that the share price falls.

-If the Company's shares are approved for trading on the Nasdaq Stockholm's main market it is estimated that AQ shares will begin trading on January 16, 2017.
+The Company's shares are traded on the Nasdaq Stockholm's main market.
 The Company shares may be delisted in the event that the Company does not henceforth live up to the requirements applicable to companies traded on the Nasdaq Stockholm's main market.

 Liquidity in the Company's shares